pappas-k/Representative-Tidal-Signal-Identifier/README.md

 For each gauge CSV:

-1. Load elevations (15 min sampling assumed in the extraction routine).
+1. Load tidal elevation time-series.
 2. Filter out flagged or implausible values.
 3. Perform harmonic analysis on a predefined set of tidal constituents using `uptide`.